abarne/Sprint-Challenge-React-Wars/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.
+        React is an open-source library used for building user interfaces.
+It allows us to have re-usable, easier to maintain, code.
 - [ ] What does it mean to _think_ in react?
+    to think it components and component hierarchies.
 - [ ] Describe state.
+    It's an object that represents the parts of the app that can change.
 - [ ] Describe props.
+    props are properties that can be passed through for creating components.
 - [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?
+        Effect(() => {
+            lorem ipsum
+        },[stateChange])  <-- this will sync it to a state change

 ## Project Set Up